JPvRiel/docker-squid/README.md

 ```

 TODO (implied limitations):

 - show how to set other docker containers to use proxy (and support wider docker networking/compose options)
 - improve to leverage transparent proxy option (related to the above)?
 - detect parent/peer proxy authentication requirements and use Kerberos/NEGOTIATE authentication when required
+- test disabling cache_mem options with squid to make container more lightweight and rely on OS I/O cache instead

 ## Simple